 A bed system is required if there’s not enough space for a trench system to maintain enough space from setbacks and structures like wells, ditches, and utility lines.

-Trench systems will always be preferred since the additional space can lead to fewer issues.
+Trench drain systems will always be preferred since the additional space can lead to fewer issues.
 For instance, bed system failure can occur because there’s reduced sidewall surface area compared to trench systems.
 Furthermore, the reduced area limits biological growth and the ability of wastewater to filter through, making it less ideal for the environment.

 All this to say, a trench system will always be plan A, but there is a backup option if your property doesn’t allow for it.